k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 ![](/assets/posts/charles/add_proxy_settings.png)

 In the port field type `443`.
 Why `443` ?
-Because the 443 is a port for using an HTTPS(SSL) connection.
+Because the `443` is the default port HTTPS connections use.

 ![](/assets/posts/charles/host_and_port.png)